TelegramBots/book/src/3/files.md

 await bot.DownloadFile(tgFile, stream);
 ```

-For your convenience the library provides you a helper function that does both steps: `GetInfoAndDownloadFile`
+For your convenience, the library provides a helper function that does both steps: `GetInfoAndDownloadFile`

 ```csharp
 await using var ms = new MemoryStream();